 Nothing turns a green ticket into a bad-beat screenshot faster than an empty-net goal.
 You sit on Under 6 with 90 seconds left, score is 4-2, and the trailing team's goalie heads to the bench.
 Two empty-net goals later, the total is 6 and you are pushing — or 7 and you are losing.
 Empty-net goals are not random.
 They follow patterns, they cluster at predictable score margins, and the market underprices their effect on totals more often than it should.
-This article walks through the math, the late-game scenarios that produce them, and how to think about totals when the empty net is the deciding event.
+This guide walks through the math, the late-game scenarios that produce them, and how to think about totals when the empty net is the deciding event.

 How often empty-net goals actually score